-Final grading is based on individual essays (which means a summary and review of the respective paper presented and discussed in class; see syllabus "presentation") and the term paper, in which the participant answers a research question of his or her choice, critically discusses the literature on a case study method, or critically reviews the research design and method of his or her BA-thesis, planned MA-thesis or Ph.D. project (handed in on September 15, 2019 (late assignments will be penalized, unless prior arrangements are made!).
+Final grading is based on individual summaries (which means a summary and review of the respective paper; see syllabus "summary" to be submitted until Friday, 8am before the respective session) and the term paper in which the participants develop a research design for an empirical research project.
+It is recommended that this research design refers to the planned MA-thesis or Ph.D. project (handed in on September 15, 2022, 8am.